 IRAN -- NUCLEAR PROGRAM

-Journal Article, Survival, issue 6, volume 54
+Journal Article, Washington Quarterly, issue 3, volume 37

 By Chuck Freilich, Senior Fellow, International Security Program

 "Netanyahu, who deserves considerable credit for having successfully placed the Iranian issue at the center of the international agenda, unfortunately went too far in the last year, turned himself in the eyes of the world from the champion of the cause to an annoyance, and undermined the strategic coordination with the United States.
 The idea of conducting a public campaign against the agreement, while mobilizing the Congress against the president, borders on the irresponsible."

 By Olli Heinonen, Senior Fellow, Belfer Center for Science and International Affairs

 Iran and the P5+1 (China, France, Germany, Russia, the United Kingdom, and the United States) are continuing negotiations to achieve a comprehensive nuclear agreement.
 Whilst the wider political context to such an agreement is of importance, the key concern at this stage of the negotiations must revolve around ensuring that any agreement guarantees Iran is left without a pathway to making nuclear weapons.